-Click for a downloadable PDF version of the DACA Backgrounder
+Click for a downloadable PDF version of the DACA Backgrounder in English

 What is DACA?

-On June 15, 2012, the Secretary of Homeland Security announced via a memorandum[i] that certain individuals who came to the United States as children and met several guidelines could request consideration for deferred action through the newly initiated Deferred Action for Childhood Arrivals (DACA) program.
-DACA is patterned after the DREAM Act,[ii] bipartisan legislation that was initiated more than a decade ago but has not become law.
+On June 15, 2012, the Secretary of the Department of Homeland Security (DHS) announced via a memorandum that certain individuals who came to the United States as children and met several guidelines could request consideration for deferred action through the newly initiated Deferred Action for Childhood Arrivals (DACA) program.[i]
+DACA is patterned after the DREAM Act, bipartisan legislation that was initiated more than a decade ago – to give permanent legal protections to young people brought to the United States as children– but has not become law.

 Does DACA Provide a Path to Legalization or to Citizenship?

 No. DACA does not grant a path to permanent residency or citizenship.
 That can only be done if legislation like the DREAM Act were to be enacted into law.

 How Many Persons Are Currently Protected by DACA?

 There are approximately 700,000 individuals who currently have DACA.[ii]
 It is estimated, however, that there are as many as 1.3 million persons living in the United States who could be immediately eligible for the program.[iii]
 Some potential DACA recipients did not come forward because they faced obstacles such as the application fee or proof of continuous presence, while others feared giving information to DHS.

 The Trump Administration attempted to end DACA on September 5, 2017, allowing one-time renewal for those whose status was set to expire between September 5, 2017 and March 5, 2018.[iv]
 While the attempt to terminate DACA is now the subject of litigation and multiple nationwide preliminary injunctions, these injunctions or halts, are currently only partial and temporary.[v]
 They do not allow for new DACA applicants to apply and only effect those who currently have DACA.

 Why is a legislative solution for Dreamers needed?